 I’m a Post-doctoral Research Associate at Northeastern University in the Interdisciplinary Affective Science Lab.
 I completed my PhD at Northeastern University in the Emotion and Social Cognition Lab.

-My research centers on emotion, compassion, and meditation, which takes an interdisciplinary approach that uses methods from social psychology, experience sampling, and peripheral psychophysiology.
+My research centers on emotion, compassion, and meditation, which takes an interdisciplinary approach that uses methods from social psychology, affective science, and peripheral psychophysiology.
 My research also seeks to integrate contemplative traditions to develop models of compassion, emotion, and human flourishing.

 My work has been funded by the Mind and Life Institute.